viridian-green/transcendence/services/user-service/README.md

 Creates a new user account with a hashed password.
 If registration is successful, the user is persisted in the database and can subsequently authenticate via the login endpoint.
+Authentication is not automatic: user must login first.

 ### Request Body